NamPham-icu/sspd/README.md

 **STEP4** (if you want to use the font permanently): Install the font into your PC

-Right click the .ttf file and click "install".
+Right-click the .ttf file and click "install".
-You might need administrator's previleges.
+You might need an administrator's privileges.

+### NI-VISA
+**STEP 1** Open NI package manager.

+**STEP 2** Make sure the NI package manager is updated to the latest version.

+**STEP 3** From "Installed", find "NI-VISA", choose all, and install.

+**STEP 4** If this doesn't work, seek help in *C:¥User¥Public¥Public\ Document¥National\ Instruments¥NI-Visa¥Documentation¥NI-VISA.NET\ help(Latest)* in Whale PC.
+Or, *hettps://documentation.help/NI-VISA/*